How to Calculate Your Daily Calories

 3

 To maintain your weight, eat at your TDEE.
 To lose weight, create a deficit of 300-500 kcal.
 To gain weight, add 200-400 kcal.
-A deficit of 500 kcal/day theoretically corresponds to 0.5 kg of loss per week.
+A deficit of 500 kcal/day theoretically corresponds to a 0.5 kg loss per week.

 4

 Write down what you eat for 7 days without changing your habits.
 Compare your actual intake to your calculated target.
-The gap between the two often reveals invisible habits: snacking, underestimated portions, or forgotten high-calorie drinks.
+The gap between the two often reveals invisible habits: snacking, underestimated portions, or forgotten caloric drinks.

 5

-Formulas give a starting point, not an absolute truth.
+Formulas provide a starting point, not an absolute truth.
 If after 2 weeks your weight isn't moving in the desired direction, adjust by 100-200 kcal.
 The body isn't a perfect mathematical model — you have to calibrate through observation.

 FoodCraft Tip